-Environment Southland is an active participant and signatory to a Charter of Understanding - He Huaraki mõ Ngā Uri Whakatupu in place between the four Southland councils and four Southland/Murihiku papatipu rūnanga.
+Environment Southland is an active participant and signatory to a Charter of Understanding - He Huaraki mõ Ngã Uri Whakatupu in place between the four Southland councils and four Southland/Murihiku papatipu rūnanga.
 The charter sets out the basis and conduct of the councils and rūnanga in the context of the Local Government Act 2002 and Resource Management Act 1991.
+Otago Regional Council (by a separate arrangement with Te Ao Marama Inc), Queenstown Lakes District Council and Clutha District Council have also joined the relationship structure over recent times.